kurokida/jsQuestPlus/docs/index.md

 }
 ```

-The func_resp0 and func_resp1 are complementary, in other words, they add up to 1.
+The func_resp0 and func_resp1 are complementary, in other words, the probabilities they return add up to 1.

 ## Specify range of allowed parameter values